laythq/bank_tech_test/README.md

 `require './lib/bank.rb'`

-Initialize a new bank with the following code:
+Initialize a new bank with:

 `bank = Bank.new`

-You can now run the following commands to interact with the app
+You can now run these commands to interact with the app

 Deposit x: